goeiebook/creativelab/README.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapses.
 Then another.
-I revisit my application, and discover that [it's broken](https://www.creativelab5.com/s/puukkz).
+I revisit my application, and discover [it's broken](https://www.creativelab5.com/s/puukkz).
 The animation doesn't play as planned and the console shows an error.
+I spent a lot of time struggling with the UI to make that silly thing.
 Embarassed, I use twitter [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
 A response arrives.

 ![the response][tweet]

 Is that sarcasm?
 I'm not socially adept.
+Maybe I wasn't clear.
 This is confusing.
-But then something unanticipated happens: profile views.
-Dozens of them.
+But then something unanticipated happens: profile views and tweet impressions.
 Twitter analytics measures an increase of 1000%.

 ---